Snugug/monsters-and-magic/src/content/cantrips/mind-spike.md

 upcast: 2 fatigue
 ---

-Reach into the mind of a target within 60 feet and sap their vitality, dealing 1-fatigue.
+Reach into the mind of a target within 60 feet and sap their vitality, dealing 1-fatigue and marking the target impaired on a strong hit.